THQ core games boss Danny Bilson has expressed his praise for the “story delivery system” implemented in Bioware’s Mass Effect series.

 Bilson told Edge issue 226 that, whilst he’s a big BioWare fan, he thinks the ME games feature “every single sci-fi movie cliché mashed together” and that the studio “hasn’t told a good story since Knights of the Old Republic on Xbox 1”.

 “I drove straight through Mass Effect 1 and 2 back to back.
-The first one I started, and I thought, God damn it, they have the best story-delivery system.
+The first one I started, and I thought they have the best story-delivery system.
 But for me, I loved Knights Of The Old Republic, and they have not told a good story since then.

 He added: “Those Mass Effect games are just every single sci-fi movie cliché mashed together.
 I enjoy the progression through the games, and I had ownership over a couple of characters I liked, but there’s nothing in there I remember.